-One week after my arrival in California I began work for Flextronics.
-The company was moving abroad and I was tasked with cleaning up their bad debt portfolio.
-My accounting background with Helmsley Spear, where I worked in New York before leaving that state gave me some insight into the world of technology.
+One week after my arrival in California, I began work for Flextronics.
+The company was moving abroad, and I was tasked with cleaning up their bad debt portfolio.
+My accounting background with Helmsley Spear, where I worked in New York before leaving that state, gave me some insight into the world of technology.
 I was hooked and wanted more.

 After the Flextronics shutdown, I worked as a Field Engineer for a company called Technocrat, servicing Altos Systems and Supporting their accounting applications.
 SCO was one of the companies I had to deal with almost daily.
-The applications I supported ran on UNIX.
+The apps I supported ran on UNIX.
 It was a surprise when SCO offered me the opportunity to support applications on their UNIX and XENIX platforms.
 I jumped at the opportunity.
 It was a jump that lasted over seventeen years.
 In 1993 it was there I discovered Toastmasters.
-After SCO I spent three years at EMC supporting their Kazeon product.
-I now enjoy speaking at Toastmasters clubs, coaching and doing workshops.
+After SCO, I spent three years at EMC supporting their Kazeon product.
+I now enjoy speaking at Toastmasters clubs, coaching, and doing workshops.

-I enjoy technology as much as I enjoy Toastmasters, however, it is in music I have always found my peace of mind.
-Looking back on that side of my life which has yielded to speech writing, speaking and coaching, I am reminded that in life, you get the best out of life when you pick a path and give it all you’ve got.
-Few have escaped trying to be a jack of all trades and being a master of none but daily I am reminded that life is a marathon, not a sprint. and it’s never too late to follow your dreams.
+I enjoy technology as much as I enjoy Toastmasters; however, it is in music.
+I have always found my peace of mind.
+Looking back on that side of my life, which has yielded to speech writing, speaking, and coaching, I am reminded that in life, you get the best out of life when you pick a path and give it all you’ve got.
+Few have escaped trying to be a jack of all trades and being a master of none, but daily I am reminded that life is a marathon, not a sprint.
+And it’s never too late to follow your dreams.